philsturgeon/phil.tech/_posts/2011-08-27-cicon2011-and-the-future-of-codeigniter.markdown

 ### Positivity in the Community

 When people were trickling off on the Sunday I had the opportunity to one-on-one with a lot of people who were all really enthusiastic.
-Nobody tried to sneak away and nobody had any negative comments: everyone I spoke to said something along the lines of "Man, I can't wait to get home and fix some bugs!".
+Nobody tried to sneak away and nobody had any negative comments: everyone I spoke to said something along the lines of "Man, I can't wait to get home and fix some bugs!"
 That.
 Is.
 Amazing.

 By the end of the event we were up to 30 contributors on the Git repo, now it’s up to 35.